nuejs/nue/packages/nuejs.org/docs/installation.md

 ### No Windows support
-Nue currently does not work under Windows, but we're working on it.
+Nue currently does not work under Windows, but we're very close to get this fixed.

 ### VS Code Extension